 And if your dog loves doughnuts, he most definitely would love chewing on these Goughnuts.
 Made of natural rubber, it can withstand extreme chewing.

-Chew Toys for Oral Hygiene
+For Oral Hygiene

-Not only will chew toys help entertain, soothe, and stimulate your dog, they will also help keep your pup’s teeth cleaner.
+Not only will chew toys help entertain, soothe, and stimulate your dog, but they will also help keep your pup’s teeth cleaner.
 It is still important to brush your dog’s teeth, but many chew toys are designed to help maintain your dog’s healthy mouth.

 Another choice for oral care would be the Hartz Chew 'n Clean Bacon Flavored Dog Chew Toy.
-This is a chew toy, and a doggie treat all in one.
+This is a chew toy and a doggie treat all in one.
 It satisfies our dog’s chewing urge while providing oral care too.

 Plush Chew Toys